All field notes

 Why one cinematic filming intensive every quarter outperforms a year of weekly recordings.

 Weekly recording cadences sound disciplined on a calendar.
-In practice they grind founders down, lower the production ceiling, and produce content that always feels mid.
+In practice they grind experts down, lower the production ceiling, and produce content that always feels mid.

 A documentary day flips the model.
 One day, every quarter, treated like a film shoot: proper crew, proper sound, proper interviewer, proper questions.
 Out of that single intensive comes a quarter's worth of long-form film, short cuts, written extracts, and audio.

-The economics work too: one production day produces more usable, on-brand media than three months of phone-shot weekly recordings — and the founder gets eleven weeks of their life back.
+The economics work too: one production day produces more usable, on-brand media than three months of phone-shot weekly recordings — and the expert gets eleven weeks of their life back.